 Assistant Professor of Political Science and International Affairs

 2115 G Street, N.W.

 Political economy of global markets and development, politics of macroeconomic policymaking, and Latin American politics

-His book is entitled Globalization and Austerity Politics in Latin America (Cambridge University Press, 2013).
+His book, entitled Globalization and Austerity Politics in Latin America, was published by Cambridge University Press (in the Cambridge Studies in Comparative Politics series) in 2013, and was selected for Choice’s Outstanding Academic Titles in the Social and Behavioral Sciences that same year.
 The dissertation on which this book is based won the Mancur Olson Award from the Political Economy Section of the American Political Science Association (2010) for the best dissertation in the field of political economy completed in the previous two years.
-The book builds and tests a theory that explains the effect of financial globalization on economic policymaking.
-Focusing on both the structural and individual influences on policymaking, Kaplan argues that a country's composition of international borrowing and its technocratic understanding of past economic crises combine to produce dramatically different outcomes in national policy choices.
+The book explores the relationship between global market indebtedness and national economic policymaking, offering important lessons for understanding the ongoing economic crises in the U.S. and Europe, as well as the politics of reform in developing countries.
 It uses a multi-method research strategy that includes extensive field research and country studies from Argentina, Brazil, Chile, Ecuador, and Venezuela.
 This book is targeted toward a broad audience within political science, economics, and Latin American politics, but is especially relevant for scholars of political economy of global finance, development and democracy, and the politics of economic policymaking.
 Beyond Latin America's borders, he has also published on the politics of the Chinese exchange rate and central bank independence in Japan.